Melody12020831/Notebook/docs/Computer_Science/DB/Chapter2.md

 comments: true
 ---

-# Introduction to the Relational Model
+# Chapter 2 | Introduction to the Relational Model

 The relational model’s independence from any specific underlying low-level data structures has allowed it to persist despite the advent of new approaches to data storage.